css-materials/course-site/content/faq/course-obj-expectations/index.md

 Rules/Expectations regarding office hours and Ed Discussion:

-* *Office Hours rules:* this class is large, and there are a limited number of instructional staff members.
+*Office Hours rules:* this class is large, and there are a limited number of instructional staff members.
 To give the opportunity to everyone to attend office hours, please:
-  * book max one week ahead: we will cancel all office hours booked in advance for the entire quarter
+  * book max one week ahead: we will cancel all office hours booked more than one week in advance
   * book a maximum of two office hours per week in total: if there are last-minute open slots from one of us, you are welcome to book more time; you can also ask if we can see you outside office hours, but please understand this is not guaranteed

-* *Ed Discussion rules:* check out [this guide on how to properly ask questions](/faq/asking-questions/), including tips and details on what information you should include in your post.
+*Ed Discussion rules:* check out [this guide on how to properly ask questions](/faq/asking-questions/), including tips and details on what information you should include in your post.
 At the very minimum, we expect the following:
   * before posting, search if someone else has posted the same or a similar question
   * provide an informative title: "I need help!" is not informative vs. "Getting a 'file not found error' when importing scotus.csv" is informative
   * use proper manners (Hello, thank you, etc.)